-In preparing our report, we relied on information (some oral and some written) supplied by the Employee Benefits Office, John Hancock Mutual Life Insurance Company, and Ameritas.
+In preparing our report, we relied on information (some oral and some written) supplied by the Employee Benefits Office.
 This information includes, but is not limited to, the plan provisions, employee data, and financial information.
 We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.

 The actuarial assumptions used in performing this valuation have been recommended by the actuary in the most recent review of the Plan's experience completed concurrently with the October 1, 2014 actuarial valuation.
-Future valuation reports may differ significantly from the current valuation report due to such factors as the following: plan experience differing from that anticipated by the assumptions; changes in assumptions; and changes in plan provisions or applicable law.
+Future valuation results may differ significantly from the current valuation due to such factors as the following: plan experience differing from that anticipated by the assumptions; changes in assumptions; and changes in plan provisions or applicable law.